 - Utilize high-efficiency technologies: High efficiency LEDs use less energy, have significantly longer lamp life, and provide better light quality than fluorescent alternatives.

 - Ensure desired functionality: Educate occupants on the benefits and strategies for reducing electricity use, as well as the control systems in place to achieve energy reduction goals.
 Commission and retro-commission the lighting system to ensure proper functionality and maintained performance levels after implementation.

 Choosing lamps and fixtures with long lives not only saves on maintenance costs but reduces waste that might otherwise go to the landfill.
-Fluorescent lamps are available in low mercury versions and LEDs contain no mercury, providing improved environmental benefits when compared to older products and technologies.
+LEDs contain no mercury, providing improved environmental benefits when compared to older products and technologies.
 You can learn more about LED performance, environmental impact, and life cycle energy consumption from these DOE studies.